is easy to denounce an exercise or movement as 'dangerous', particularly

 to, through these particular ranges of motion, either in real world situations or in training.
 See example of effects of range of motion restrictions:

 - Avoiding knee lockout during squat, leg presses, etc.

-- Avoiding full extension or abduction during shoulder presses
+- Avoiding full shoulder extension / abduction (lower range)

 - Avoiding spinal extension under load